News Release 29 June 2020

 As the United Nations Human Rights Council is about to examine the record of the Philippines, the report sets out detailed recommendations, including for the creation of an independent commission of inquiry into human rights violations in the Philippines, with a special focus on children.

-The World Organization Against Torture (OMCT) is the main global coalition of NGOs fighting torture and ill-treatment, with 200 members in more than 90 countries.
+The World Organisation Against Torture (OMCT) is the main global coalition of NGOs fighting torture and ill-treatment, with 200 members in more than 90 countries.
 Its international secretariat is based in Geneva, Switzerland.

 The Children’s Legal Rights and Development Center (CLRDC) is the leading child rights organisation in the Philippines.